-A bit industrial in contrast, as though the parts came from Home Depot.
-The agora, however, had several stoas or long covered halls with an open colonnade on one side and a wall on the other.
-This one is the Stoa of Attalos (r.
-159-138), paid for by the ruler of Pergamon, who had been educated in Athens.
+A bit industrial in contrast, as though the parts came from Home Depot, this is a replica of one of the several original stoas, covered halls with a colonnade on one side and a wall on the other.
+This one is the Stoa of Attalos, the Athens-educated king of Pergamon (r.
+159-138).
 It's unusual in having two stories.
-Is it a survival?
-Not a chance: it's entirely reconstructed, a project of the American School of Classical Studies.
+It was built from the ground up by the American School of Classical Studies.

 The original building was dismantled after the invasion of 267, and its back wall was incorporated into a defensive city wall.
-Many centuries later, the site was excavated between 1859 and 1902, then rebuilt in the 1950s.
+Many centuries later, the site was excavated between 1859 and 1902.
+Rebuilding began in the 1950s.
 The great length of the stoa--380 feet--is subdivided by interior columns into 21 spaces.
 Behind them are 21 doors leading to 21 shops.
 There were 21 more upstairs.
 The unfluted column bases are authentic and intended to prevent damage from passersby.